-The Centre Ice Retail Portfolio which originally consisted of 25 retail properties now consists of four retail properties comprised of 23,690 sq. ft.
-(16,583 sq. ft. represents the Trust's pro rata interest) of leasable retail space located in Ontario, Alberta, and New Brunswick.
-The properties are located along high traffic commercial thoroughfares and surrounded by national and regional retailers, the properties provide existing tenants with street front exposure and onsite parking.
-As of December 31, 2022, the four properties now comprising the Centre Ice Retail Portfolio were 100% occupied.
+The Centre Ice Retail Portfolio which originally consisted of 25 retail properties consisted of only three retail properties as at December 31, 2023.
+The properties are located along high traffic commercial thoroughfares and surrounded by national and regional retailers, the properties provide existing tenants with street front exposure and on-site parking.
+As of December 31, 2023, the three retail properties now comprising the Centre Ice Retail Portfolio were 87.4% occupied.